johnlukespeight/Coemeta-Webscraper/README.md

 ### 🔍 **Web Scraping**

-- Robust scraping using Selenium with anti-bot measures
+- Robust scraping using Selenium with enhanced anti-bot measures
+- **NEW**: undetected-chromedriver and cloudscraper integration
-- Dynamic content handling
+- Dynamic content handling with multiple fallback methods
-- Flexible product extraction
+- Flexible product extraction with image URL detection
-- Error handling and retry logic
+- Error handling and retry logic with exponential backoff
+- Human behavior simulation to avoid detection

 ### 📊 **Data Management**

-- Google Sheets integration
+- Google Sheets integration with **image insertion**
 - CSV export functionality
 - Data validation and cleaning
 - Comprehensive logging
+- **NEW**: DuckDB database for fast analytics
+- **NEW**: SQL queries for data analysis and statistics

 ### 🎨 **User Interface**